 Michael has 20 years’ experience working in government in Scotland.
 He has taken on a range of key roles over the years as private secretary to 3 separate Ministers, as the policy lead on flagship pieces of legislation and a key role representing Scotland abroad.
 Michael’s previous SCS roles include in education on the teacher workforce and as Head of Emergencies for Scottish Government.

-John is Managing Director of Commercial Ventures, Health & Employment within Turning Point, a health and social care organisation.
+John is CEO of The Bank Worker’s Charity.
 From a career in retail banking John has held a range of senior leadership roles across Health and Social care delivery for public sector, private sector and third sector organisations.

 John holds a lay role with NHS Calderdale Clinical Commissioning Group and is also the Lay Chair of the Primary Medical Services Committee.